vintasoftware/tapioca-wrapper/docs/quickstart.md

 **Yes, you are in the right place**

-There is a good chance you found this page because you clicked a link from some python package called **tapioca-*SOMETHING***.
+There is a good chance you found this page because you clicked a link from some python package called **tapioca-*SOMETHING* **.
 Well, welcome!
 You are in the right place, this page will teach you the basics of how to use the package that sent you here.
 If you didn't arive here from other package, please keep reading, the concepts learned here applies to any tapioca-***package*** available.

 ## What's tapioca?

 **tapioca** is a *API wrapper maker*.
 It helps Python developers creating packages for APIs (like the [Facebook Graph API](flavours.html#facebook) or the [Twitter REST API](flavours.html#twitter)).
 You can find a full list of available API packages made with tapioca [here](flavours.md).
 All wrappers made with tapioca follow a simple interaction pattern that works uniformelly so once you learn how tapioca works you will be able to work with any tapioca package available.

-## Concepts
+## Getting started

 We will use ```tapioca-facebook``` as example to gide us through tapioca concepts.
 Lets install ```tapioca-facebook```:
 ```
 pip install tapioca-facebook
 ```
 To better experience tapioca, we will also use iPython:
 ```
 pip install ipython
 ```
 Lets explore!!
 Go to [https://developers.facebook.com/tools/explorer/](https://developers.facebook.com/tools/explorer/), click "Get Access Token", select all "User Data Permissions" and "Extended Permissions" and click "Get Access Token".
 This will give you an teporary access token to play with Facebook API.
 In case it expires, just generate a new one.